MasterOfMastersDestoyerOfWorlds/Ixdar/README.md

 ## Mapping the Gordian Knot

-Our knot mapping algorithm is as follows:
+Our Knot mapping algorithm is as follows:

 Main Loop:

 1. Get all of the Virtual Points we haven't visited and run the continue from Knot Finding Loop #1
-2. The new list of unvisited points is the returned knotList
+2. The new list of unvisited points is the returned KnotList
 3. If there is only one Virtual Point left, finish, otherwise continue from #1

 Knot Finding Loop:

 1. Get a Virtual Point(VP) that we haven't looked at yet
-2. If we have looked at every VP return the knotList and continue from Main Loop #2
+2. If we have looked at every VP return the KnotList and continue from Main Loop #2
 3. Check what the main VP's best two matches are
 4. Check if the VPs that our main VP wants to match with will match back

    5. If so, update the two VPs with their matches and add them to the runList

             a.
-If we have found a Knot, (both ends of the runList have two matches)  create the Knot from the runList, add it to our knotList, and continue from #1
+If we have found a Knot, (both ends of the runList have two matches)  create the Knot from the runList, add it to our KnotList, and continue from #1

             b.
 If not set the main VP to the matched VP and continue from #2